FACTBOX-World leaders to come to London for Queen Elizabeth's funeral | Politics

 - Mohammad Shtayyeh, Palestinian Prime Minister - Sauli Niinisto, President of Finland

-- Katalin Novak, Hungarian President - Michael D Higgins, Irish President and Micheál Martin, Irish Prime Minister
+- Katalin Novak, Hungarian President - Michael D. Higgins, President of Ireland

-- Juan Carlos I, Spain's former king, and his wife Sofia (Compiled by Farouq Suleiman, Editing by Angus MacSwan and Deepa Babington)
+- Micheál Martin, Taoiseach (prime minister) of Ireland - Juan Carlos I, former King of Spain, and his wife Sofia

+- Queen Margrethe II of Denmark, Crown Prince Frederik and Crown Princess Mary - King Carl XVI Gustaf and Queen Silvia of Sweden

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)